thessjacob/dev_tool/README.md

 - create two AWS instances (one in each subnet) that will, by default, be of size t2.mico and distro RHEL
 - generate an ssh key to be used only for accessing those two instances.
 It will live in a .ssh directory in the root directory of the repo
 - run an ansible playbook that will install container tools (buildah, skopeo, podman)
-- if used with appropriate tags, the script will run a playbook that will create a volume and rootless container matching any specified tag, as well as tell Terraform to open necessary ports in the VPC security groups
+- if used with appropriate tags, the script will run a playbook that will create a named volume and rootless container matching any specified tag, as well as tell Terraform to open necessary ports in the VPC security groups

 ### Options